rails/rails/guides/source/routing.md

 The router will generate the path `/users/17` from `user_path(@user)`.
 Using the `user_path` helper allows you to avoid having to hard-code a path in your views.
 This is helpful if you eventually move the route to a different URL, as you won't need to update the corresponding views.

 It also generates `user_url`, which has a similar purpose.
-While `user_path` generates a relative URL like `/users/17`, `user_url` generates an absolute URL something like `https://example.com/users/17` in the above example.
+While `user_path` generates a relative URL like `/users/17`, `user_url` generates an absolute URL such as `https://example.com/users/17` in the above example.

 ### Configuring the Rails Router